GoogleCloudPlatform/java-docs-samples/run/idp-sql/README.md

-* Saving credentials directly as environment variables is convenient for local testing, but not secure for production; therefore using `SECRET_NAME` and `VERSION` in combination with the Cloud Secrets Manager is recommended.
+* Saving credentials directly as environment variables is convenient for local testing, but not secure for production; therefore using `SECRET_NAME` and `VERSION` in combination with the Google Secret Manager is recommended.

 ## Running Locally